 3. Return on ad spend (ROAS)

-The strategy of targeting the ROAS requires measurement of conversions and achieving at least 15 conversions in the last 30 days.
-This number of conversions, however, is relatively low and therefore it is recommended to enable this strategy only when there is more available data – minimum of 30 conversions in the last 30 days, or, optimum more than 50-60 conversions in the last 30 days in the given campaign.
+The strategy of targeting the ROAS requires measurement of conversions and achieving minimum of 50 conversions in the last 30 days, or, optimum more than 100 conversions in the last 30 days in the given campaign.
 Of course, the condition is not to change your campaign settings, so that the campaign will have consistent performance over the last 30 days.

 The importance of using ROAS for product campaigns